soarlab/FPTaylor/REFERENCE.md

 The section with variables has the following syntax

     Variables
-      type var_name in [low, high],
+      type var_name in [low, high];
       ...
       type var_name in [low, high];

-All variable definitions must be separated by comma and the last definition must end with a semicolon.
+All variable definitions must be separated by semicolons.
 Each variable has a type, name, and the interval of values.
 The type can be omitted; in this case, a variable will get the `real` type.

 Variables can be of the following types: